Shield Guard Home Inspections Performs Commercial Inspections

 An asset manager needs to know the current state of these systems.
 How long can you wait before the specified system requires replacement?
 Does the installed electrical system or plumbing meet regulatory requirements?
 An audit by the commercial inspector provides clear answers to these and many other questions.

 The property in question is associated with several documents.
 Failing to look at these documents may result in unwanted technicalities later on.
-Therefore, during the inspection process, all these documents are evaluated.
+Therefore, during the inspection process, all these documents are evaluated (if provided and ordered).
 They include:

 ➢ Building plans